milanaryal/milanaryal.github.io/_posts/2020-06-09-getting-started-with-webpack.md

 + |- dist/
 ```

-Running a command `npx webpack src/index.js dist/bundle.js`, do our job bundling our assets in `dist/` folder and if you check out the newly created bundle.js, you will see that webpack has created some wrapper around our own code.
+Running a command `npx webpack src/index.js dist/bundle.js`, do our job bundling our assets in `dist/` folder and if you check out the newly created bundle.js, you will see that Webpack has created some wrapper around our own code.

 #### Defining a config file